1: ASSESSMENT AND APPLICATION PROCESS

 year assignment within the diocese.

-applicants for the priesthood whose marriages have been annulled may
+the priesthood whose marriages have been annulled may have the canonical

-have the canonical freedom to pursue the priesthood, the presumption
+freedom to pursue the priesthood, the presumption is normally against

-for seminary formation will only be considered if the following
+opportunity to apply for seminary formation will only be considered if the

 1. The marriage ceremony did not take place within the Diocese of Arlington.